-Have you ever given this tip a shot?
-Does it work?
+Have you ever tried patting down wet food?
+Does it work to slow down your cat?
 Let me know your experiences in the comments section!

 5. Split up meals.
-Feed 2-3 times a day instead of once.
+Feed 2-3 times a day (or more!) instead of once.

 It’s perfectly fine to feed your cat once a day if it works for both you and your cat.
 Just keep in mind that if you’re feeding your cat only once a day, scarfing down meals might have something to do with the fact that your cat feels pretty hungry by the time mealtime rolls around.